The London Interview

 GB: I have about an hour.

-GB: your the questioner and vaulted editor, London educated.
+GB: You’re the questioner and vaulted editor, London educated.

 GB: I see one behind you.